Dermatophyllum secundiflorum

 A specimen of Dermatophyllum secundiflorum in its fruiting stage.

 Dermatophyllum secundiflorum is a species of flowering shrub or small tree in the family Fabaceae that is native to the Southwestern United States (Texas, New Mexico) and Mexico (Chihuahua and Coahuila south to Hidalgo, Puebla, and Querétaro).
-Its common names include Texas mountain laurel, Texas mescalbean, frijolito, and frijolillo.
+Its common names include Texas mountain laurel, Texas mescalbean, grape Koolaid tree, frijolito, and frijolillo.

 Name

 Although "mescalbean" is among the plant's common monikers, it bears no relation to the Agave species used to make the spirit mezcal, nor to the peyote cactus (Lophophora williamsii), which contains the hallucinogenic alkaloid mescaline.
 The common name "Texas mountain laurel" is also misleading, as it is unrelated to true mountain laurel.

 Description

-An evergreen, its leaves are pinnately compound, with small, roughly spatulate leaflets; the leaflets are rather thick, and waxy to the touch.
-Never tall, and rarely having a straight trunk, its bark is smooth in all but the oldest specimens.
-It grows slowly to a height of 15 ft and a crown diameter of 10 ft.
+An evergreen, this small tree's leaves are pinnately compound, with small, roughly spatulate leaflets.
+The leaflets are thick, and waxy to the touch.
+Rarely having a single, straight trunk, its bark is smooth in all but the oldest specimens.
+It grows slowly to a height of 15 ft and has a crown diameter of 10 ft.

 Extremely fragrant purple flowers, resembling the smell of grape soda, are produced in large clusters in March and April.
-They are followed by 4 in pods containing deep orange seeds.
+They are followed by 4 in pods containing dark or bright orange or red seeds.